Dan has been a licensed journey-level electrician for 17 years. He has extensive experience in most areas of the electrical trade.

-Sooner or later nearly everyone is going to have to know how to replace a blown fuse in a fuse box - fuses don't last forever and overloads or electrical shorts are always possible with the result always being that changing a fuse is required.
-As an electrician myself, I have not only replaced more than a few fuses but installed thousands in new construction work - some commercial buildings may have hundreds in just one school or large store.
+Sooner or later, nearly everyone is going to have to know how to replace a blown fuse in a fuse box.
+Fuses don't last forever, and overloads or electrical shorts are always possible.
+As an electrician, I have not only replaced more than a few fuses but I have installed thousands in new construction work.
+Here's what I'll cover in this article:

-One of the first things that is needed is a replacement fuse, but there are literally thousands of different types of fuses available.
-It is far beyond any single article to look at every style, type and size of fuse, but some of the more common types of fuses will be covered.
+- One of the first things needed is a replacement fuse, but there are literally thousands of different types of fuses available.
+It is far beyond any single article to look at every style, type, and size of fuse, but some of the more common types of fuses will be covered below.

-The first thing in finding a replacement fuse is not necessarily the physical type or size, but the rated ampacity of the fuse—the electrical size in other words.
+The first thing to consider in finding a replacement fuse is not necessarily the physical type or size, but the rated ampacity of the fuse—the electrical size, in other words.
 Every fuse has a particular number of amps that it will carry; go beyond that and it will blow.
 Never replace a fuse with one rated at a higher ampacity to prevent blowing it; the wiring carrying the current is carefully sized to the size of the fuse and requiring it to carry more amps than it is rated for is a major cause of electrical fires.

 Some plug fuses are of the "t" type and require an adaptor to use; this is done to prevent tampering with the fuse box.
 If this is the case, make sure you have the adaptor as well.

-These are less common in home use, but are still found in many pieces of outdoor equipment.
-Appliances such as well pumps, outdoor air conditioner units and even roof top swamp coolers may have a cartridge type fuse in a small electrical box.
+Cartridge fuses are less common in home use but are still found in many pieces of outdoor equipment.
+Appliances such as well pumps, outdoor air conditioner units and even rooftop swamp coolers may have a cartridge-type fuse in a small electrical box.

-Glass tube fuses come in many, many different aperages and physical sizes.
+Glass tube fuses come in many, many different amperages and physical sizes.
 Amperages as low as 1/10 of an amp are available as they are common in electronic circuit boards where only very small amperages are used.
 Automobiles will use a much higher amperage, typically from 15 to 30 amps.
-These fuses can even be found in some Christmas tree light sets, as an "in line" fuse; a small fuse container that is part of the cord assembly.
+These fuses can even be found in some Christmas tree light sets, as an "inline" fuse; a small fuse container that is part of the cord assembly.